 This might sound like a romantic love story.
-But it’s not actually a love story, it’s more a story of trusting yourself.
+But it’s not actually a love story.
+It’s more a story of trusting yourself.
 Love, just like life, is what you make of it, if you can trust in yourself.

 Call This Romantic?

 Like the initial butterflies, the nervousness that comes from the excitement when you see your new love.
 Sometimes we let those feelings morph into something more insidious: doubt and fear.
-If we let those two emotions take root, we lose our ability to trust in ourselves and it becomes hard to see which direction we should take.
+If we let those two emotions take root, we lose our ability to trust in ourselves, and it becomes hard to see which direction we should take.
 And if we can’t see our own path, the road can take us to a life we don’t necessarily want.

 My story is riddled with fear and doubt and I am working hard to overcome it.
 This is my story …

 We’d already been messaging each other for a month.
 We were both different to the other high-flying profiles on Tinder; all the makeup and the starched collars.
 That wasn't really us.
-I knew he was special - different, adventurous, outgoing and open.
+I knew he was special - different, adventurous, outgoing, and open.
 I needed someone who could keep up with me.
 Could that be Alex?

 We’d talk about our plans for the future.
 I wanted to leave Germany.
-I was teaching at an incredibly traditional school which was more like an exam factory.
+I was teaching at an incredibly traditional school, which was more like an exam factory.
 The students weren’t very receptive to my creative way of teaching, preferring to be told answers instead of figuring them out.
 I was reprimanded for including activities and group work in my teaching.
 It was not the place for me.
 I wanted out!

 Alex told me he was struggling in Germany too.
 He missed the excitement of his university life south of the border.
 We both felt our lives stagnating, trying to fit ourselves into a traditional box neither of us liked very much.
 Alex wanted to be free to surf and travel, coincidentally, to the same places I wanted to travel to.
 I thought we might go in the same direction for a while.
 So, it was time to meet in the flesh.

-By the end of the night our lips met for the first time.
+By the end of the night, our lips met for the first time.
 An electric shock ran through my whole body.
 From my lips to my toes, I felt it everywhere.
 That kiss left me a little weak and shaky, something I had never felt before.

 I tried to take Alex to bed.
 Something I had never tried to do on the first night (It usually took a month to woo me).
-Alex later claims he sent me home because he knew I was special and that he wanted more than just a one-night stand.
+Alex later claimed he sent me home because he knew I was special and he wanted more than just a one-night stand.
 I think it's because all the beer bottles from the night before were stashed in his bedroom.